 Section 14-05-24.1 of the North Dakota Century Code addresses the effect of remarriage upon spousal support.
 Remarriage of the spouse receiving support is another common reason for terminating permanent spousal support payments.
 The expectation is that the new spouse will provide for the economic stability of the spouse who had previously relied on the payments.
 It is possible, however, that the parties may agree to continue spousal support payments even upon remarriage, but such an agreement must be in writing.
 Furthermore, cohabitation that resembles a marriage will also trigger termination of spousal support payments after a year.
 Remarriage and cohabitation do not, however, affect rehabilitative spousal support which normally has a pre-determined end date.

 The death of the recipient will also terminate spousal support.
 In contrast, the death of the payor does not terminate support.
 The payor’s estate must continue to make support payments in accordance with the court order.

 The payor of spousal support can deduct the payments from their income and does not need to pay taxes on that amount.
 The recipient, on the other hand, must report the payments as taxable income.
 This is in contrast to child support, which is not taxable income.
 Therefore it is important for all parties to clearly differentiate between the different types of payments, and their respective purposes.

 There are many financial considerations involved in a divorce.
-Contact the spousal support lawyers at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or 877-235-8002 for help protecting your rights and assets as you negotiate or litigate a settlement.
+Contact the spousal support lawyers at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or 877-235-8002 for help protecting your rights and assets as you negotiate or litigate a settlement.